top of page

 • Points Difference (PD) – If still tied, the highest points (games) difference (PF − PA) decides the place.

 • Comparative Group Ranking – If still tied, the player ranked highest overall within their group relative to others in their group will take precedence.
+This ranking is based on highest match wins, then highest match ties and finally lowest match losses.

 • Random Selection – If still tied, the league committee will make a random selection to determine the finalist.

-There will be finals for all 12 groups based on the top 4 players from each group across the 5 weeks.
+There will be finals for all 8 groups based on the top 4 players from each group across the 5 weeks.

 The Most Important Rule